Most people use AI the wrong way. And that's a real shame.

 For the past few years we've been talking about models.
 Which model is smarter?
 Which is faster?
 Which scores highest?
 That matters.
 But it hides something.
 Because for the vast majority of day-to-day work, the model has long since stopped being the bottleneck.
 The bottleneck is the way people steer it.

 An AI model is not a search engine and not an oracle.
 It's a thinking partner that gets a lot better the more context you give it.
 Give it half a sentence and you get half an answer.
 Give it rubbish and you get rubbish back.
 That's not a shortcoming of the technology.
 It's a mirror.
+Give a capable model instructions that are too broad and it really does go wrong.
+We put together five examples of that.

 It's a skill, not a talent